Murdoch protegee Brooks cleared in case that shook British establishment

 Following the initial verdicts, Murdoch's British newspaper operation said it had changed the way it did business.

-"We said long ago, and repeat today, that wrongdoing occurred, and we apologised for it.
+"We said long ago, and repeat today, that wrongdoing occurred, and we apologized for it.
 We have been paying compensation to those affected and have cooperated with investigations," a News UK spokesman said.

-Police now believe there were probably more than 1,000 victims of hacking, including the Queen's grandsons, Princes William and Harry, and William's wife Kate, and possibly as many as 5,500.
+Police now believe there were probably more than 1,000 victims of hacking, including Queen Elizabeth's grandsons, Princes William and Harry, and William's wife Kate, and possibly as many as 5,500.

 Politicians, celebrities, prominent sporting figures and even rival journalists were all targeted in a desperate attempt to find exclusive stories for Britain's top-selling newspaper.